NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

      - `WindMetaVarRulesets <https://github.com/NHERI-SimCenter/AssetRepresentationRulesets/blob/main/rulesets/LA/scripts/WindMetaVarRulesets.py>`_

 The following sections summarize the rulesets used for wind loss  attribute assignments for WSF and WMUH in this testbed.
-See the Atlantic County, NJ testbed :ref:`lbl-testbed_AC_asset_representation_building_classification`, the source of these rulesets, for additional rulesets guiding attribute assignments for other building classes and hazards.
+See the `Atlantic County, NJ testbed Asset Representation <https://nheri-simcenter.github.io/R2D-Documentation/common/testbeds/atlantic_city/asset_representation.html>`_, the source of these rulesets, for additional rulesets guiding attribute assignments for other building classes and hazards.

 Wind Loss Attributes for Wood Buildings